ConduceFluids/Sitio-Web-Conduce-Fluids/frontend/QUICK_START.md

 3. Click "Enviar mensaje"
 4. Check `conducefluids@gmail.com` for the email

+---

+## 🐛 Troubleshooting

+If you get an error about "api/**/*.js" pattern not matching:

+**✅ FIXED**: The API function has been moved to the correct location (`api/contact.js` at project root).

+The error should now be resolved.
+If you still see it, redeploy to Vercel to apply the changes.

 ## ✅ That's It!

 Your contact form is now fully functional and sending professional emails to `conducefluids@gmail.com`.